Table of Contents

 “Would you rather have your developers writing code for you, or would you rather have them fixing a thing that lets you know when something else has gone wrong?”

 At the end of the day, in-house monitoring takes up valuable engineering time that’s better spent fixing and improving the app infrastructure you’re monitoring (instead of fixing and improving the monitoring system itself).

 MetricFire bridges the gap between in-house monitoring with an open-source tool (Graphite), and monitoring with a proprietary product.
 Since MetricFire is built on top of Graphite and Grafana, it achieves the best of both worlds by offering the flexibility of the open-source tools as a pre-built and ready-to-use service.

 Highly-scalable cloud monitoring and on-premise options: MetricFire is a cloud-ready solution that scales to any size.
 You can also install and run MetricFire on-premise.

 MetricFire: MetricFire improves on open-source Graphite with add-ons and improvements like:

 - Easier time-series data collection through a combination of Carbon and MetricFire’s proprietary Agent.

 - Scalability and high availability by using a cluster-native storage system instead of Graphite’s Whisper data storage engine.

-- Pre-built connectors and plugins for a wide variety of technology and services like Heroku and AWS.
+- Pre-built connectors and plugins for a wide variety of technology and services like AWS, Azure, and Heroku.

-- Get alerts through online channels such as email, Slack, and Pingdom - with ready-to-go webhooks and APIs to make setting it up easy.
+- Get alerts through online channels such as email, Slack, Pager Duty, and Pingdom - with ready-to-go webhooks and APIs to make setting it up easy.